Balloon (2019 American film): Plot

+Cast

 Reception

 IndieWire compared the film to Joker, saying where that film "explores the genesis of a villain," Balloon "depicts the making of a hero," while describing it as "emotionally vivid and delicately rendered" and calling it "a timely critique of the superhero mythos, offering an alternative world that prizes softness and sensitivity over brute strength."
 The Independent Critic called Balloon "one of the best short films of 2019."